0xCryden/Dungeon-Siege-Online/README.md

 # Current State

-Can create new account & characters (settings are WIP)
+Can create new account & characters

 Can join UP, walk around, fight with other players, level up, use & equip weapons & armor & spellbooks

 All relevant data gets saved for server restarts

-Server reads given .gas files but conversion to Gos is WIP
+Server reads given .gas files, merges templates and spawns Gos using that data

 Server generates missing map information when needed during runtime